krohit98/DSA-GFG-Practice/README.md

 This repository contains three folders:
-1. Phase I - Contains solutions to DSA Practice problems of various topics of GFG Practice portal's School, Basic and Easy levels.
+1. Phase I - Contains solutions of GFG Practice portal's School, Basic and Easy level DSA practice problems.
-2. Phase II - Contains solutions to DSA Practice problems of various topics of GFG Practice portal's Medium level.
+2. Phase II - Contains solutions of GFG Practice portal's Medium level DSA practice problems.
-3. Phase III - Contains solutions to DSA Practice problems of various topics of GFG Practice portal's Hard level.
+3. Phase III - Contains solutions of GFG Practice portal's Hard level DSA practice problems.

 Note: Solutions will be uploaded in accordance with the progress of my preparation.
 Solutions will first be uploaded in Phase I folder followed by Phase II and Phase III.